Setting aside a financial agreement

 • One party misrepresented their financial position

-• The agreement was never properly documented or witnessed
+• In some cases the agreement was never properly documented or witnessed.

-• You want to revisit property settlement terms without going through full court proceedings
+• Some people wish to revisit property settlement terms without going through full court proceedings.

-• You discover the agreement does not accurately reflect what was actually agreed verbally
+• In some situations a person discovers the agreement does not accurately reflect what was actually agreed verbally.

-If an agreement was not properly created or contains fundamental flaws, attempting to enforce it later can lead to disputes, delays, and uncertainty about your rights.
+Where an agreement was not properly created or contains fundamental flaws, attempts to enforce it later can sometimes lead to disputes, delays, and uncertainty about rights.
 Courts may need to intervene to clarify what is actually binding.
 This can be time-consuming and costly if the matter becomes contested.

 What to consider